Cost of Living in France

 We asked people how much they someone comfortably live on in France, they wrote:

 "Comfort depends on your definition.
 If you expect to have servants, forget it.
 My income as a retiree is less than $35k and my lifestyle is simple.
 I travel as a retiree getting discounts where they are available.
-Often times travel agents will my age and then give me the discount without questions," remarked one in Pezenas.
+Often times travel agents will my age and then give me the discount without questions," said one expat in Pezenas.

 Get Quote